rust-lang/rust/doc/tutorial.md

 ordinary syntax errors can be more difficult to debug when they occur inside a macro, and errors caused by parse problems in generated code can be very tricky.
-Invoking the `log_syntax!` macro can help elucidate intermediate states, and using `--pretty expanded` as an argument to the compiler will show the result of expansion.
+Invoking the `log_syntax!` macro can help elucidate intermediate states, using `trace_macros!(true)` will automatically print those intermediate states out, and using `--pretty expanded` as an argument to the compiler will show the result of expansion.

 # Traits